MDP Planning as Policy Inference: Experiments

 \section{Experiments}

 We evaluate the proposed policy inference framework across a range of domains designed to expose different structural aspects of decision making under uncertainty, and compare it to entropy-regularized policy optimization.
 Throughout the experiments we contrast inference over distributions of deterministic policies (VSMC) with direct optimization of entropy-regularized stochastic policies (SAC).
-The experiments are designed to examine (i) qualitative structure of inferred policy distributions, (ii) the role of multi-particle inference, (iii) differences between deterministic-policy inference and entropy-regularized optimization, and (iv) behavior under increasing stochasticity and planning complexity.
+The experiments are designed to examine (i) qualitative structure of induced behavior in a diagnostic domain, and (ii) differences between deterministic-policy inference and entropy-regularized optimization across increasingly stochastic and complex planning problems.

-We begin by exploring the proposed policy inference framework and the algorithm on a grid world domain.
-The ease of static visualisation and apparent simplicity of grid worlds facilitates introspection into the properties of inferred policy distributions and the induced policies.
-Then, we use the grid world domain and three other domains from the literature---Academic Advising, Blackjack, and Triangle Tireworld---to compare policy VSMC to discrete Soft Actor-Critic (SAC)~\cite{HZA+18,C19}, the state-of-the-art algorithm for learning of entropy-regualized stochastic policies, outlining differences in the resulting policies and suitability to particular MDP types.
+We begin by exploring the proposed policy inference framework on a grid world domain.
+The ease of static visualization and apparent simplicity of grid worlds facilitates qualitative inspection of the induced stochastic policy.
+We then use the grid worlds and three standard discrete benchmarks from the literature---Blackjack, Triangle Tireworld, and Academic Advising---to compare policy VSMC to discrete Soft Actor-Critic (SAC)\footnote{SAC optimizes an entropy-regularized expected-return objective, whereas policy VSMC maximizes an SMC log-evidence bound $\mathbb{E}[\log \hat Z]$, where $\log \hat Z$ aggregates particle weights via a log-mean-exp across the sweep.
+The two objectives are not the same.}~\citep{HZA+18,C19}, outlining differences in the resulting policies and their suitability to particular MDP types.